Dean of Arts Office:

 We recommend you research your courses early and have them assessed before you leave for your exchange so that you know which transfer credits you can expect to receive when you get back to Waterloo.

-Please review the destination in Waterloo Passport you plan to study at to determine how many courses you need on exchange.
-It's important you understand the credit system of the host institution to complete a full-term course load or the equivalent of 5 UW courses.
+Please review the destination in Waterloo Passport that you plan to study at to determine how many courses you need on exchange.
+It's important you understand the credit system of the host institution to complete the equivalent of 5 UW courses (i.e. your course load needs to be equivalent to a 2.5 unit load at UW).

 You can now begin to research and browse the host university’s course offerings online and determine courses of interest.
 This research should include priority courses you want and some backup courses.

-For AFM Students: Please contact your academic advisor in the School of Accounting and Finance to review your eligibility for an exchange – safadvisor@uwaterloo.ca.
+For AFM Students: Please contact your academic advisor in the School of Accounting and Finance to review your eligibility for an exchange, and to confirm your course equivalencies – safadvisor@uwaterloo.ca.

 For GBDA Students: Please see the GBDA Go Abroad website - Course Selection for your course approval process.
 Do not follow the instructions below.

-Faculty of Arts students are expected to enroll in the number of courses required to be considered full-time status at the host school but you can decide to do fewer than five courses on exchange if the Host institutions allows it.
+Faculty of Arts students are expected to enrol in the number of courses required to be considered full-time status at the host school but you can decide to do fewer than five courses on exchange if the Host institutions allows it.
 It is important to follow those guidelines as they are connected to the validity of your study visa.
-Please be aware that doing less than the equivalent of five courses at UW does not impact your tuition.
+You can take fewer than 5 courses at the host institution but be aware that doing so may result in you receiving fewer than 2.5 UW transfer credits when you return.
 You will still pay for a full course load at UW.

 Courses are transferred back to UW on a Pass/Fail basis (CR/NCR).
 As such, numerical grades will not appear on your UW transcript, and will not be included in the calculation of your overall UW averages.
 In other words, the averages you achieved before you go on an international exchange will remain the same once your transfer credits are applied to your transcript.

-If you have any questions about course approvals, please contact Sarah Robertson the Arts Outbound Exchange Advisor at artsinternationalexchange@uwaterloo.ca
+If you have any questions about course approvals, please contact the Arts Outbound Exchange Advisor at artsinternationalexchange@uwaterloo.ca

 artsinternationalexchange@uwaterloo.ca